 - Expenses of administration, expenses in preserving, safekeeping, and managing the estate, including fees

 - Secured debts, such as car loans and mortgages.

 - Taxes, penalties, and interest

 - Unsecured debts, such as credit cards.

 - The remainder of the assets are paid to beneficiaries.

 Are you worried that your parents have amassed a large amount of debt?
 Unless you have co-signed loans or credit cards, generally the estate has the responsibility of handling that debt.
 If you are not the child but are the beneficiary of the estate, the debts will be part of the estate.
 That means that creditors can still make demands for repayment.

-Schedule a Free no obligation consultation!
+Schedule a Free consultation!